Zimbabwe National Parks

 There are several developed camping sites that are dotted around the park and others which are secluded and more rugged.
 There are two major camps, Tashinga and Sanyati have modern ablution facilities complete with showers, baths, and hot water as well as braai areas.
 Sanyati has 6 sites in total.
 In addition to those, there are some exclusive camps, some of which only cater for one party at a time with a maximum of five people.
 One of them at Maronga is situated on the escarpment.

 The undeveloped camps Jenje and Kanjedza are in rugged terrain and visitors are advised that they are only accessible with four-wheel drive vehicles.
 For those who do not like camping alternative accommodation can be found at Ume and Mbalabala Lodges which are found close to the Tashinga airstrip

-Matusadona has plenty of birdlife as well as wildlife, and activities include bird watching in the stunning Sanyati Gorge, game drives, hiking and escarpment climbing as well as fishing in rivers that enter the lake Kariba
+Matusadona has plenty of birdlife as well as wildlife, and activities include bird watching in the stunning Sanyati Gorge, game drives, hiking, and escarpment climbing as well as fishing in rivers that enter the lake Kariba

 Chizarira National Park

 Chizarira is a remote game park located in the northern region of Zimbabwe.
 It is not popular but is well endowed with various animal species.
-With three rivers running through it (Mcheni, Busi and Lwizikululu) the park also boasts of a variegated vegetation profile which features Mopane scrub and Acacia woodland.
+With three rivers running through it (Mcheni, Busi, and Lwizikululu) the park also boasts of a variegated vegetation profile that features Mopane scrub and Acacia woodland.
 The area also supports various bird species including some rare ones such as the African Broadbill and the Angola Pitta.

 Chizarira national park is open all year round and offers little in terms of well-developed campsites and the roads are rather rugged.
 Experienced guides are available for game walks